aliyun/terraform-provider-alicloud/website/docs/r/cr_repo.html.markdown

 The following arguments are supported:

-* `namespace` - (Required, ForceNew) Name of container registry namespace where repo is located.
+* `namespace` - (Required, ForceNew) Name of container registry namespace where repository is located.
-* `name` - (Required, ForceNew) Name of container registry repo.
+* `name` - (Required, ForceNew) Name of container registry repository.
 * `summary` - (Required) The repository general information.
 It can contain 1 to 80 characters.
 * `repo_type` - (Required) `PUBLIC` or `PRIVATE`, repo's visibility.
-* `detail` - (Optional) The repository spesific information.
+* `detail` - (Optional) The repository specific information.
 MarkDown format is supported, and the length limit is 2000.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The id of container registry repo.
-The value is in format `namespace/name`.
+* `id` - The id of Container Registry repository.
+The value is in format `namespace/repository`.
 * `domain_list` - The repository domain list.
   * `public` - Domain of public endpoint.
   * `internal` - Domain of internal endpoint, only in some regions.